Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Pressure decrease is greater (-.
 38 psi +-) if the test is run soon after the water heater has been activated and the pressure tank has peaked and is on the downswing.

 - A 24 ml/min leak causes a 3.44 psi drop during the nightly static pressure test under normal conditions.
+This will get your attention!!

 ## Adaptive Threshhold Theory of Operation